-Suspension and Expulsion, Special Procedures for Students with Disabilities and is accorded the same due process procedures applicable to general education students except when federal and state law mandates additional or different procedures.
+Suspension and Expulsion, Special Procedures for Students with Disabilities

+Charter School shall follow the suspension and expulsion policy and procedures as set forth in the charter.
+A student who is qualified for services under Section 504 of the Rehabilitation Act of 1973 is subject to the same grounds for disciplinary action, including suspension and expulsion, and is accorded the same due process procedures applicable to general education students except when federal and state law mandates additional or different procedures.
 Charter School will follow Section 504 and all applicable federal and state laws when imposing any form of discipline on a student identified as an individual with disabilities or for whom the Charter School has a basis of knowledge of a suspected disability or who is otherwise qualified for such services or protections in according due process to such students.
 The following procedures shall be followed when a student with a disability is considered for suspension or expulsion.
 These procedures will be updated if there is a change in the law.